-Chef Marcus Samuelsson of Red Rooster Harlem - Biography
+Chef Marcus Samuelsson of Marcus Samuelsson Group - Biography

 New York, NY

-Marcus Samuelsson was born into an eclectic culinary existence.
-Born in Ethiopia, he grew up cooking alongside his Swedish grandmother, a professional chef.
-After graduating from the Culinary Institute in Gothenburg, Samuelsson apprenticed in Switzerland, Austria, and France before finally coming to the United States—bringing an already well-traveled palate with him.
+Born in Ethiopia, Marcus Samuelsson grew up in Sweden cooking alongside his adoptive grandmother.
+After graduating from the Culinary Institute in Gothenburg, Samuelsson apprenticed in Switzerland, Austria, and France before finally coming to the United States.

-In 1995, he was hired as the executive chef at New York’s Aquavit, earning three stars from The New York Times in just three months.
-Four years later, he was James Beard’s “Rising Star Chef” Award, and in 2003 “Best Chef, New York City.”
-As plaudits came in, Samuelsson evolved from the wunderkind of Scandinavian cuisine (at a time when Nordic didn’t carry nearly as much weight) to exploring his roots.
-Again, his work didn’t go unrecognized.
+In 1995, he was hired as the executive chef of New York’s Aquavit, earning three stars from The New York Times.
+Four years later, he was James Beard’s “Rising Star Chef” and in 2003 “Best Chef, New York City.”
+Samuelsson evolved from the wunderkind of Scandinavian cuisine (at a time when Nordic didn’t carry nearly as much cache) to a chef exploring his roots through cuisine.
 The Soul of a New Cuisine: A Discovery of the Foods and Flavors of Africa received a James Beard Award for “Best International Cookbook” in 2007.